 Advance Praise for Bernie’s Mitten Maker

 “In the fine old Vermont tradition, Jen Ellis keeps it real—as well as warm and fuzzy.
-Not even going viral stays this crafter from her self-appointed rounds of generosity, thrift, neighborliness, and radical kindness.”
+Not even going viral stays this crafter from her self-appointed rounds of neighborliness, generosity, and radical kindness.
+Bernie’s Mitten Maker is an engrossing memoir about the healing power of handwork and the generative potential of an openhanded approach to life.
+And when you think about it, what’s an upcycled, fleece-lined mitten but a wide open hand?”

-—Alison Bechdel, author of Dykes to Watch Out For and Fun Home
+—Alison Bechdel, comic artist of Dykes to Watch Out For and Fun Home

 About the Author